MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Leave Reject Request:](#leave-management)**

-If the Employee reject the leave request in any stage, that reject process will start in **Waiting for Travel** stage only.
+Employee can reject the leave request in any stage, still that reject process will start only from on **Waiting for Travel** stage.

 | [Vacation Settlement](#vacation-settlement-1) > [Visa Request](#visa-request) > [Travel Request](#travel-request) > [Completed](#completed-7) |